LeapMaster/Java-LFG/ProjectPlan.md

 # Project Plan

 ### Week 1
-- Come up with the idea?
+[X] Come up with the idea

 ### Week 2
-- Sketch out and plan the idea
+[X] Sketch out and plan the idea

 ### Week 3
-- Get Hibernate up and running with my Project
+[X] Get Hibernate up and running with my Project

 ### Week 4
-- Make sure my post Database is up and running.
+[X] Make sure my post Database is up and running.
 Work on the JSP and Servlet to make and query for posts once it is.

+### Week 7
+[X] Get project up and running on AWS

+### Week 10
+[X] Build CSS
+[X] Add post insert and filtered query functionality

+## Week 11
+[ ] Move insert and filtered query functionality to same page

+### Week 12
+[ ] Implement Destiny user profile REST service
+[ ] Using the data from this REST service, implement User objects and UserAuth functionality